mvolkmann/blog/src/swift/Localization.md

 and the French file could contain `"Hello" = "Bonjour";`.
 This is the recommend approach unless the English translation is long.

+Translation strings can contain Markdown syntax.
+For example, this can be used to make some of the text bold, italic, or underlined.

 ## Preview Locale

 To select a locale to use in the Preview,